shimondoodkin/efficient-rolling-stats/README.md

  this is a simple example function of how to combine multiple stats together with delays

- **generally you should write such function for your self to choose which stats you want**
+ <u>generally you should write such function for your self to choose which stats you want</u>

  returns `stats(number){ return result_object }`